-The Faroe islands are an archipelago between the Norwegian Sea and the North Atlantic, about halfway between Norway and Iceland.
-With a rapidly dwindling population desperate measures have been taking place to prevent its long term, inevitable, extinction.
+The Faroe Islands are an archipelago between the Norwegian Sea and the North Atlantic, about halfway between Norway and Iceland.
+With a rapidly dwindling population, desperate measures have been taking place to prevent its long-term, inevitable, extinction.
 To ensure the sustainability of residents, wives are being sought from further afield, the Philippines and Thailand being the favourite choices.
 This is as a result of the female to male ratio, with approximately 2,000 fewer women to men.
 The majority, but not exclusively, of these women are located via a variety of online sources.

 Where I can see the necessity for this surge in International marriages, and the desire to secure the beauty and future of these Islands; it does not sit comfortably with me the countries from which these wives are being selected.
-‘International’ is not exclusive to developing countries, so why are they targeted as a first port of call?
+‘International’ is not exclusive to developing countries, so why are they targeted as the first port of call?

-Unlike human trafficking these arrangements are considered to be consensual and arranged via legal, International, marriage agencies.
-But surely we have to consider the motivation behind that consent where a woman would leave the warm climate and culture of her homeland to relocate to an island with a vast chasm of language and cultural differences; a six month long winter, with a good summer day only reaching a maximum of 16°C.
+Unlike human trafficking, these arrangements are considered to be consensual and arranged via legal, International, marriage agencies.
+But surely we have to consider the motivation behind that consent where a woman would leave the warm climate and culture of her homeland to relocate to an island with a vast chasm of language and cultural differences; a six-month-long winter, with a good summer day only reaching a maximum of 16°C.

 One young woman, Adelaimar C. Arias-Jose, from the Philippines writes :